ONSdigital/dp-search-api/architecture/README.md

 ![Release Calendar](./sequence-diagrams/search-ui/release-calendar-ui.png)

-Dataflow from user on the website hitting the release calendar page on the ONS website, or selecting filters on this page to retrieving data from backing services and rendering the results.
+Dataflow from user on the website hitting the release calendar page on the ons website, or selecting filters on this page to retrieving data from backing services and rendering the results.

 ## Search Data Pipeline